WWGD? What would Galileo do (if he could see the things we can see through a telescope)?

 Around 1670, Sir Isaac Newton created the first reflecting telescopes, or "reflectors."
 The mirrors in a reflecting telescope are much lighter than the heavy glass lenses in a refractor.
 This is significant, because:

 - To support the thick glass lenses, a refractor must be strong and heavy.

-- Mirrors are easier to make precisely than it is to make glass lenses.
+- Mirrors are easier to make precisely than glass lenses.

 - Because they do not need to be as heavy to support the same size lens, reflectors can be made larger than refractors.

-Telescopes on top of Mauna Kea in Hawaii.
+Telescopes on top of a volcano in Hawaii.